itishrishikesh/pareshaan/README.md

   <img src="https://img.shields.io/badge/Postgres-%23336791.svg?logo=postgresql&logoColor=white&style=for-the-badge" alt="Postgres" />
 </center>

-# BugGo: Simplified Bug Tracking for Small Projects
+# Pareshaani: Simplified Bug Tracking for Small Projects

-Welcome to BugGo, where we make bug tracking ridiculously simple for small projects!
-If you're tired of complex bug tracking systems with unnecessary bells and whistles, BugGo is here to streamline your bug tracking process.
+Welcome to Pareshaani, where we make bug tracking ridiculously simple for small projects!
+If you're tired of complex bug tracking systems with unnecessary bells and whistles, Pareshaani is here to streamline your bug tracking process.

 ## 🚀 Our Goals

-At BugGo, our mission is clear:
+At Pareshaani, our mission is clear:

-- **Be Small Project-Friendly:** BugGo is tailored for small projects just starting up with a small number of users.
+- **Be Small Project-Friendly:** Pareshaani is tailored for small projects just starting up with a small number of users.
 - **Simplicity is Key:** We take away all the unnecessary complexity and stick to the basics of bug tracking.
 - **Accessible Bug Reporting:** A simple text-based bug format allows users to report bugs from anywhere.
 - **Effortless Data Management:** Easily back up all your bug data and set up a new instance with the same data effortlessly.